 Leafsnap: An Electronic Field Guide

-Leafsnap turns users into citizen scientists, automatically sharing images, species identifications, and geo-coded stamps of species locations with a community of scientists who will use the stream of data to map and monitor the ebb and flow of flora nationwide.
+Leafsnap turns users into citizen scientists, automatically sharing images, species identifications, and geo-coded stamps of species locations with a community of scientists who will use the stream of data to map and monitor the ebb and flow of flora.

 The Leafsnap family of electronic field guides aims to leverage digital applications and mobile devices to build an ever-greater awareness of and appreciation for biodiversity.
-Click on "Species" above to browse Leafsnap’s gallery of species.
+The City College of New York developed and tested curricular materials that use the Leafsnap app to help middle school students notice, group, and contextualize street trees in the patterns of evolution.
+Curricular guide and other educational materials are available from here.

 The genesis of Leafsnap was the realization that many techniques used for face recognition developed by Professor Peter Belhumeur and Professor David Jacobs, of the Computer Science departments of Columbia University and the University of Maryland, respectively, could be applied to automatic species identification.

-Professors Jacobs and Belhumeur approached Dr. John Kress, Chief Botanist at the Smithsonian, to start a collaborative effort for designing and building such a system for plant species.
-Columbia and the University of Maryland designed and implemented the visual recognition system used for automatic identification.
-In addition, Columbia University designed and wrote the iPhone, iPad, and Android apps, the leafsnap.com website, and wrote the code that powers the recognition servers.
+Professors Jacobs and Belhumeur approached Dr. John Kress, Research Botanist and Curator at the Smithsonian to start a collaborative effort for designing and building such a system for plant species.
+Columbia University and the University of Maryland designed and implemented the visual recognition system used for automatic identification.
+In addition, Columbia University designed and wrote the iPhone, and iPad apps, the leafsnap.com website, and wrote the code that powers the recognition servers.
 The Smithsonian was instrumental in collecting the datasets of leaf species and supervising the curation efforts throughout the course of the project.
 As part of this effort, the Smithsonian contracted the not-for-profit nature photography group Finding Species, which collected and photographed the high-quality photos available in the apps and the website.
+The newest version of Leafsnap has been expanded to include the trees of Canada through collaboration with the Canadian Wildlife Federation.
+A separate version for the trees of the United Kingdom is also available.
+UK species were collected and photographed by the Natural History Museum, London, UK.
+Click on "Species" above to browse Leafsnap’s gallery of species.
+(Leafsnap UK species are not included here.)

 Frequently Asked Questions